HL7/US-Core/input/pagecontent/screening-and-assessments.md

 {% include img-med.html img="uscore-observation-assessment-structure.svg" caption="Relationship Between Screening Assessment Observations" %}

 Note that the panels can be nested to create additional groupings of responses.
-See the [US Core Observation Screening Assessment Profile] profile page for detailed documentation on how the observations are linked, examples, and search requirements.
+See the [US Core Observation Screening Assessment Profile] page for detailed documentation on how the observations are linked, examples, and search requirements.

 ###### Searching for Screening and Assessment Data